Login to Complete an Application or to Access Judging Panel

 Q: I work for a Boston-based firm that just completed a project in Seattle; are we eligible?

-Projects by Massachusetts based design professionals or BSA members may be located anywhere.
+A: Projects by New England (MA, ME, VT, NH, CT, RI) design professionals may be located anywhere.

-Projects by non-Massachusetts design professionals and non-BSA members must be located in Massachusetts.
+Projects by non-New England (MA, ME, VT, NH, CT, RI) design professionals must be located in New England.

 For Unbuilt Planning & Design:

-Planning: Projects by Massachusetts based design professionals or BSA members may be located anywhere.
+Planning: Projects by New England (MA, ME, VT, NH, CT, RI) design professionals may be located anywhere.

-Projects by non-Massachusetts design professionals and non-BSA members must be located in Massachusetts.
+Projects by non-New England (MA, ME, VT, NH, CT, RI) design professionals must be located in New England.

 Conceptual: Projects and designers may be located anywhere in the world.